-Produced between 1995 and 1997, CTR2 came in limited series and costed $315,000.
-Its 3.6L twin-turbo straight-six generated 520 hp and 505 lb-ft of torque.
-Later in the production cycle, CTR2’s version Porsche’s engine managed to produce 580 horses.
-That was enough for top speed of 217 mph and 0 to 60 time of 3.6 seconds.
+Produced between 1995 and 1997, the CTR2 came in a limited series and cost $315,000.
+Its 3.6L twin-turbo straight-six generated 520 hp and 505 lb.-ft. of torque.
+Later in the production cycle, CTR2’s version of Porsche’s engine managed to produce 580 horses.
+That was enough for a top speed of 217 mph and a 0-to-60 time of 3.6 seconds.
 Ruf didn’t stop there, however.
-Two wide-body CTR2 Yellowbird models produced in 1997 for Pikes Peak Hillclimb developed no less than 702 ponies.
+Two wide-body CTR2 Yellowbird models produced in 1997 for the Pikes Peak Hill Climb developed no less than 702 ponies.

 Dauer 962 Le Mans

-Another rare German car and another Porsche-derived one.
-Dauer 962 was in production between 1993 and 1997, but road-legal cars only came after the mentioned Le Mans podium.
-Only a dozen or so were produced and they were fitted with Porsche’s well-known flat-six mill capable of putting up 730 horsepower.
-Needless to say, these supercars were hellishly fast.
-251 mph fast, and 2.8 seconds for 0 to 60 fast, to be more precise.
+The Dauer 962 was in production between 1993 and 1997, but road-legal cars only came after the aforementioned Le Mans victory.
+Only a dozen or so were produced, and they were fitted with Porsche’s well-known flat-six mill capable of putting up 730 hp.
+Needless to say, these supercars were hellishly fast with a 251 mph top speed and a 2.8-second sprint to 60.

-Vectors were always underrated and while we have given the W8 some justice recently, We haven’t done the same with the M12.
-Vector M12 was neither that expensive nor flashy, really.
-Rebadged Lamborghini Diablo “only” stood $184,000, but you can get it for much less these days.
+Vectors were always underrated.
+And while we have done the W8 some justice recently, we haven’t done the same with the M12.
+The Vector M12 was neither that expensive nor that flashy, compared to other ’90s supercars.
+Yet for a car that was essentially a rebadged Lamborghini Diablo, it originally sold for “only” $184,000, and you can get it for much less these days.
 If you manage to find one, that is.
 After all, only 18 were made between 1995 and 1999, and 14 were production models.

 Aston Martin V8 Vantage Le Mans

-There was a time when Aston Martin built Virage instead of its predecessor and successor (at the same time) the Vantage.
-However, they did make close to 300 Vantages during the mid-nineties.
-They were supposed to be cutting edge, but ended up being beefed up, cumbersome supercharged V8 4-seat coupes.
-Proudly named Le Mans, V8 Vantages came in 40-model limited run back in 1999.
-They were made for two reasons: to commemorate Aston Martin’s Le Mans victory from 40 years ago and to kill off then current generation of Virage/Vantage which would never have passed the new regulations.
+There was a time when Aston Martin built the Virage instead of its predecessor and successor, the Vantage.
+However, close to 300 Vantages were produced during the mid-nineties.
+They were supposed to be cutting edge but ended up being beefed-up, cumbersome supercharged V8 4-seat coupes.
+Proudly named Le Mans, V8 Vantages came in a 40-model limited run back in 1999.
+They were made for two reasons: To commemorate Aston Martin’s Le Mans victory from 40 years ago and to kill off the then-current generation of Virage/Vantage which would never have passed the new regulations.

 Isdera Commendatore 112i

-That was good enough for the top speed of 213 mph and 0 to 60 time of 4.7 seconds.
-Solid figures for 3,200 pounder.
+That was good enough for the top speed of 213 mph and a 0-to-60 time of 4.7 seconds.
+Solid figures for a 3,200 pounder.
 It was supposed to be a limited $450,000 affair, but that idea never came to pass.
-Things didn’t move far from the prototype, but at least it’s road-legal prototype we’re talking about here.
-Come to think of it, Commendatore 112i actually did become one limited supercar affair.
+Things didn’t move far from the road-legal prototype, turning the Commendatore 112i into one limited ’90s supercars affair.